-Action: I started by assessing the prospect’s goals and strategy to confirm what they needed in a package.
-I also adopted a very human, real approach to build rapport.
+Action: I started by assessing the prospect's goals and strategy, to confirm what they needed in a package.
+I also adopted a very human approach, to build rapport.
 As a result, I was able to find out what they were currently paying elsewhere.
-I then leveraged our case by comparing our prices and services to our nearest competitors to prove why we stood out above the rest.
+I then leveraged our case by comparing our prices and services to our nearest competitors, to prove why we stood out above the rest.

-Result: Understanding that the lead could not afford the premium package but needed it, we negotiated on a one-off month-long premium contract with a 25 percent discount.
-This was only 7 percent more than the gold package.
+Result: Understanding that the lead could not afford the premium package but needed it, we negotiated on a one-off month-long premium contract with a 25 % discount.
+This was only 7% more than the gold package.
 The prospect was so impressed with the results after one month that they increased their spend with the business and are now loyal customers.

 Final thoughts on using the STAR approach

-You should now have a comprehensive overview of the STAR approach and how to apply it to an interview question.
-While best used for competency-based interview questions, you can easily use it to structure your behavioural-interview responses too.
-Just make sure you prepare thoroughly beforehand if you want to give a stellar performance on the big day.
+You should now have a comprehensive understanding of the STAR approach and how to apply it to an interview question.
+While best used for competency-based interview questions, you can easily use it to structure your behavioural interview responses too.
+Just make sure that you prepare thoroughly beforehand if you want to give a stellar performance on the big day.

 Before you can shine in the interview, your CV has to get you in the door.
 Will yours?
-Submit for a free CV critique to find out.
+Submit it for a free CV review to find out.